lucasprag/jack-the-giant-unity/README.md

 git clone git@github.com:Lucasosf/jack-the-giant-unity.git
 ```

-Open the project with the Unity and hit the play button.
+Open the project with Unity and hit the play button.

 Thanks